 Along the same lines, it is not uncommon to hear examples of people suddenly developing a rash due to exposure to poison ivy plants, after traipsing through them for years with impunity.
 Some folks relate how, as children, they would laugh at the other kids who would warn them about poison ivy.
 To prove that the weeds posed no threat to their own health, they would even gleefully roll around in a patch of poison ivy.
 It was only much later in life that touching the dreaded "leaves of three" would have repercussions for them.

-Of course, poison ivy is one thing, and air-borne allergens are quite another: The latter are much more difficult to avoid.
+Of course, poison ivy is one thing, and air-borne allergens are quite another: The latter is much more difficult to avoid.
 But by choosing hypoallergenic trees for the plantings near your home, rather than their allergenic counterparts, you can cut down on your allergy problems.
 "Hypoallergenic" means "not likely to cause an allergic reaction."

 What you must realize when discussing tree pollen allergies is that what we are really talking about, at least indirectly, is tree sex.
 The purpose of male pollen is to pollinate female plant parts.
 Sometimes, this process takes place within the scope of the individual tree (that is, there are separate male and female components contained within the same plant, in which case the plant is dubbed "monoecious"), but, other times, a species will have separate male and female plants.
 These species are referred to as being "dioecious."